 Although deficiency is rare in horses, having optimal levels might support the right balance of fats in skin cells to help them function properly and prevent flaky, dry skin.

 Biotin affects how these enzymes function by influencing how many of these enzymes are produced by the cells and by binding by-products of their reactions.
-Horses that are heavily exercised might benefit from higher levels of this vitamin to get the most energy out of the nutrients in their body.
+Horses that are heavily exercised such as endurance horses might benefit from higher levels of this vitamin to get the most energy out of the nutrients in their body.

 Some reports in other animals suggest biotin supplementation helps lower blood glucose levels after a meal and improves insulin sensitivity.
 More studies are needed to know the extent to which this vitamin supports blood sugar levels in horses, particularly those with equine metabolic syndrome or easy keepers.